Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Strategy and outline

 in a certain sense to be specified.
 Note that \eqref{op-eq00} implies formally \eqref{op-eq0} and requiring \eqref{op-eq00} instead of \eqref{op-eq0} allows to deal with operator equations that are linear with $(T,K)$.
 It also usually ensures the uniqueness of solution (see for instance \cite{Gagnon-Hayat-Xiang-Zhang}).
 In finite dimension, \eqref{op-eq0} corresponds to an equivalent formulation of the pole-shifting theorem \cite[Section 2]{coron:hal-03161523}.
-Applying the first operator equality on the orthonormal basis $(\varphi_{n})_{n\in\mathbb{N}^{*}}$ gives
+Applying the first operator equality to the orthonormal basis of eigenvectors $(\varphi_{n})_{n\in\mathbb{N}^{*}}$ gives,